Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: Discussion

-We conducted a comprehensive experimental study to investigate whether large language models (LLMs) reason in the target question language.
-Our study revealed that many LLMs predominantly reason in English or Chinese, rather than the intended query language, even when prompted in other languages.
-This linguistic inconsistency undermines multilingual reasoning quality and limits the applicability of LLMs in culturally and linguistically diverse settings.
+We conducted a comprehensive study of whether large language models (LLMs) reason in the language of the input question.
+Our findings show that many LLMs predominantly reason in English or Chinese, even when prompted in other languages, undermining multilingual reasoning quality and limiting their applicability in culturally and linguistically diverse settings.

-To address this issue, we introduced a new multilingual factual reasoning benchmark, \data, covering five typologically and geographically diverse languages: English, Hindi, Japanese, Swahili, and Thai.
-The dataset includes factual questions paired with step-by-step reasoning traces generated by Gemini 2.0 Flash, enabling the evaluation of both factual correctness and reasoning alignment in multiple languages.
-To support consistent evaluation, we also developed an automatic protocol that utilizes an LLM-as-a-judge scoring system.
-This framework assesses logical structure, factual correctness, and language consistency, making it well-suited for evaluating multilingual and culturally grounded reasoning.
-Together, the dataset and evaluation framework fill a critical gap in the assessment of multilingual reasoning capabilities in LLMs.

-We further proposed \model, a novel training strategy that combines supervised fine-tuning (SFT) with multilingual GRPO, aided by a language translator and identifier. \model enables multilingual reasoning capabilities even when trained on a monolingual dataset.
-Our results show that \model significantly improves multilingual mathematical reasoning while maintaining strong performance on English reasoning tasks. \model also enhances multilingual factual reasoning compared to SFT.
-Notably, it increases language alignment between the input query and generated reasoning traces and improves answer correctness, particularly in medium- and low-resource languages.
-Importantly, this method offers a resource-efficient solution for improving multilingual reasoning alignment in LLMs, as it eliminates the need for large-scale multilingual instruction tuning while still achieving strong cross-lingual generalization.